AdobeDocs/workfront.en/help/manage-work/projects/project-finances/how-workfront-calculates-finances.md

 description: This article will replace the Support article here: https://support.workfront.com/hc/en-us/articles/217612358-How-Workfront-Calculates-Finances
 ---

-# How *Adobe Workfront* calculates finances
+# How `Adobe Workfront` calculates finances

-`This article will replace the Support article here: https://support.workfront.com/hc/en-us/articles/217612358-How-*Workfront*-Calculates-Finances`
+`This article will replace the Support article here: https://support.workfront.com/hc/en-us/articles/217612358-How- `Workfront`-Calculates-Finances`

 `This should be placed at the top of the Project Finances section.`

-## Understanding the Calculations of *Adobe Workfront* Project Finances
+## Understanding the Calculations of `Adobe Workfront` Project Finances

 As the project manager, you can manually update some financial fields on projects.
-Other financial data is calculated automatically by *Workfront*.
+Other financial data is calculated automatically by `Workfront`.

-Performance metrics are an example of financial data that is automatically calculated by *Workfront*.
+Performance metrics are an example of financial data that is automatically calculated by `Workfront`.

 Performance metrics show how your projects are performing at a given time.